Bromoform: Uses

 Only small quantities of bromoform are currently produced industrially in the United States.
 In the past, it was used as a solvent, sedative and flame retardant, but now it is mainly used as a laboratory reagent, for example as an extraction solvent.

 Bromoform's high density makes it useful for separation of minerals by density.
 When two samples are mixed with bromoform and then allowed to settle, the top layer will contain minerals less dense than bromoform, and the bottom layer will contain denser minerals.
 Slightly less dense minerals can be separated in the same way by mixing the bromoform with a small amount of a less dense and miscible solvent.

 Bromoform is known as an inhibitor of methanogenesis and is a common component of seaweed.

-Following research by CSIRO and its spin-off FutureFeed, several companies are now growing seaweed, in particular from the genus Asparagopsis, to use as a feed additive for livestock to reduce methane emissions from ruminants.
+Following research by CSIRO and a spin-off company known as FutureFeed, several companies are now growing seaweed, in particular from the genus Asparagopsis, to use as a feed additive for livestock to reduce methane emissions from ruminants.

-Occurrence

-Bromoform is very commonly made by phytoplankton and seaweeds in the ocean.
-Bromoform is the most abundant halogenated compound in Asparagopsis.